peterbabic/sources-peterbabic.dev/prevent-push-when-skipping-cypress-tests/README.md

 ![demo](demo.gif)

-Edit [spec.js](cypress/integration/spec.js), add **.skip** or **.only** modifier to the test or tests and try to push any commited changes this way to the repository.
-The push shoud fail due to pre-push hook, taht makes sure that the push fails in two situations:
+Edit [spec.js](cypress/integration/spec.js), add **.skip** or **.only** modifier to the test or tests and try to push any committed changes this way to the repository.
+The push shooed fail due to pre-push hook, that makes sure that the push fails in two situations:

-1. any test contains **.skip** or **.only**, which means not all of them would be executed
+1. Any test contains **.skip** or **.only**, which means not all of them would be executed
-1. any test fails, step 1 endures al ltests are executed
+1. Any test fails, step 1 endures all tests are executed

 The detection happens in the [package.json](https://git.peterbabic.dev/demo/cypress-prevent-push-skips/src/branch/master/package.json#L13)